 ABSTRACT.
-Computer experiments reveal that twin primes tend to center on squareful multiples of 6 more often than on squarefree multiples of 6 compared to what should be expected from the ratio of the number of squareful multiples of 6 to the number of squarefree multiples of 6 equal $\pi^2/3-1$ , or ca 2.290.
-For multiples of 6 surrounded by twin primes, this ratio is 2.427 (for the first $10^{10}$ primes), a relative difference of ca 6.0% measured against the expected value.
+Computer experiments reveal that twin primes tend to center on squareful multiples of 6 more often than on squarefree multiples of 6 compared to what should be expected from the ratio of the number of squareful multiples of 6 to the number of squarefree multiples of 6 equal $\pi^2/3 - 1$, or ca 2.290.
+For multiples of 6 surrounded by twin primes, this ratio is 2.427, a relative difference of ca 6.0% measured against the expected value.
 A deviation from the expected value of this ratio, ca 1.9%, exists also for isolated primes.
-These numbers show that primes are drawn excessively to squareful numbers, a phenomenon most likely previously unknown.
+This shows that the distribution of primes is biased towards squareful numbers, a phenomenon most likely previously unknown.
+For twins, this leads to squareful numbers gaining an excess of 1.2% of the total number of twins.
+In the case of isolated primes, this excess for squareful numbers are for the first 10^{10} primes, with the bias showing a tendency to grow, at least for isolated primes.